ILA Leadership Education Academy

 Teaches organizational leadership, ethics, and human resource development courses at undergraduate and graduate levels

-Nathan Eva, Ph.D. (he/his) is an Associate Professor and Co-Director of Engagement in the Department of Management at the Monash Business School, Kulin Nation, Australia.
-He was a 2021 Fulbright Scholar.
-Nathan was awarded the 2016 and 2013 Dean’s Award for Teaching Excellence and nominated for Monash University’s 2017 and 2016 Vice-Chancellor’s Award for Teaching Excellence for his local and international leadership development units.
-Nathan’s research on servant leadership and leadership development has appeared in leading international outlets such as The Leadership Quarterly, Journal of Organizational Behavior, and Human Resource Management.
-He is the Chair of the Leadership Scholarship division for ILA, a Senior Editor for Management and Organization Review and an editorial board member of The Leadership Quarterly, Journal of Organizational Behavior, Journal of Business Ethics, and Group and Organization Management.
+Nathan Eva, Ph.D. (he/his), a Fulbright Scholar, is an Associate Professor in the Department of Management at the Monash Business School, Kulin Nation, Australia.
+His local and international leadership development units have been consistently recognised over the last decade through awards from the Australian Business Dean’s Council Network, Monash University (x4), and Monash Business School (x4).
+Nathan’s leadership and leadership development research has been published in leading outlets such as The Leadership Quarterly, Journal of Management Studies, and Journal of Organizational Behavior.
+The impact of this work has been acknowledged by multiple international bodies, such as Elsevier / Stanford University’s list of “World’s Top 2%” scientists, ScholarGPS’ top 1% of leadership scholars, and in 2024 was named League of Scholars’ global leader in the field of Human Resources and Organisations.
+He is the Outgoing Chair of the Leadership Scholarship division for ILA, a Senior Editor for Management and Organization Review and an editorial board member of The Leadership Quarterly, Journal of Organizational Behavior, Journal of Business Ethics, and Group and Organization Management.

 Nyasha M. GuramatunhuCooper, PhD, is a passionate learning and development consultant and leadership educator, working with organizations across industries.
 Nyasha is the founder of Girton Road Leadership Learning & Consulting and serves consultant, facilitator, and faculty roles with organizations such the Center for Creative Leadership, DeEtta Jones & Associates, and Soley DEI Consulting.
 Nyasha has facilitated team retreats, professional development programs, and capacity-building sessions for clients across industries.
 With extensive experience in learning experience design, Nyasha taught undergraduate through doctoral leadership courses as Associate Professor of Leadership Studies at Our Lady of the Lake University, Assistant and Associate Professor of Leadership Studies at Kennesaw State University, and adjunct faculty at Gonzaga University.
 Recognized for excellence in teaching, research, and service at Kennesaw State University, Nyasha has been honored as a recipient of the University College Distinguished Faculty Award, the University College Excellence in Teaching Award, the Leadership and Integrative Studies Kiesler Service Award, and the Kennesaw State University Outstanding Early Career Faculty Award.